olebole/python-cpl/doc/install.rst

 variable :envvar:`PYTHONPATH` where where :file:`{PREFIX}` is the installation path for the package.

-In the source directory of cpl-python, run
+In the source directory of python-cpl, run

 .. code-block:: sh